nextcloud/collectives/README.md

 In your Nextcloud instance, simply navigate to **»Apps«**, find the **»Teams«** and **»Collectives«** apps and enable them.

-## Requirements

-For full-text search to work the sqlite and pdo PHP extensions must be installed.

 ## Documentation and help

 Take a look at our [online documentation](https://nextcloud.github.io/collectives/).